KalsoomAsif/cs195-number-quest/README.md

 - HTML/CSS/JS only; no external libraries
 - Works in Chrome/Firefox; responsive on mobile/desktop

+## AI Usage Documentation
+I used ChatGPT to help with debugging layout issues and to clarify the LocalStorage logic.

 ## Challenges & What I Learned
 - Managing simple game state cleanly without a framework